Working With Auto Layout and Layout Anchors

 NSLayoutYAxisAnchor: This subclass is used to create vertical layout constraints.

-Third, the existing APIs for programmatically creating layout constraints do not warn you if you are defining invalid layout constraints.
+Third, the existing APIs for programmatically creating layout constraints don't warn you if you're defining invalid layout constraints.
 The

-NSLayoutAnchor class adds type checking to the mix, warning you about potential problems at compile time.
-While this is not 100% waterproof, it certainly helps creating the right set of constraints and facilitates debugging Auto Layout issues.
+NSLayoutAnchor class leverages type checking to warn you about potential problems at compile time.
+While this isn't completely bulletproof, it certainly helps creating the right set of constraints and facilitates debugging Auto Layout issues.

 NSView, you probably understand what they are.
 These are the available layout anchors for